AMT85/TFR-AMT-A2/ReadMe.md

 Task Force radio (AMT85 version) for Arma 2

-Date: 2014-05-20
+Date: 2014-05-23
-fixed a bug in ts plugin when client chrashed by Dimitry

-Date: 2014-05-19 modified by Dimitry
+Date: 2014-05-23 modified by Dimitry,Valeriy
+- created encrypted client pluggin
-- created server side addon by Dimitry
+- modified server addon

-- modul for mission maker by Valeriy
-- more debug logs (core + api) by Valeriy
+merged to 0.9.3 dev

 In the moment only available for AMT85 members.